 - Now You Know Where to Eat in Nairobi

 In addition to the numerous tourist attractions, the city has a vibrant nightlife.
-It’s also home to excellent restaurants that serve delicious dishes for every taste and occasion.
+It’s also home to excellent accommodations, Airbnbs, and brilliant restaurants that serve delicious dishes for every taste and occasion.

 15 Best Restaurants in Nairobi

-The list is based on food quality, service level, location, my personal opinion, and customer reviews on websites such as TripAdvisor and Google.
-I ate at many more restaurants during that time, but I narrowed this list down to 15 based on those criteria.
+The list of the best Nairobi restaurants is based on food quality, service level, location, my personal opinion, and customer reviews on websites such as TripAdvisor and Google.
+I eat at many more restaurants than these, but I narrowed this list down to 15 based on those criteria.

 1. K’Osewe Ranalo Foods (Best Restaurant in Nairobi Overall)